VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    - 20% of free disk space

-   If VictoriaMetrics components have lower amounts of free resources, then this may lead to **significant** performance degradation during data ingestion.
+   If VictoriaMetrics components have lower amounts of free resources, then this may lead to **significant** performance degradation after workload increases slightly.
    For example:

    - If the percentage of free CPU is close to 0, then VictoriaMetrics may experience arbitrary long delays during data ingestion when it cannot keep up with the data ingestion rate.

-   - If the percentage of free memory reaches 0, then the Operating System where VictoriaMetrics components run may have no enough memory for [page cache](https://en.wikipedia.org/wiki/Page_cache).
+   - If the percentage of free memory reaches 0, then the Operating System where VictoriaMetrics components run, may have no enough memory for [page cache](https://en.wikipedia.org/wiki/Page_cache).
      VictoriaMetrics relies on page cache for quick queries over recently ingested data.
      If the operating system has no enough free memory for page cache, then it needs to re-read the requested data from disk.
-This may **significantly** increase disk read IO.
+This may **significantly** increase disk read IO and slow down both queries and data ingestion.

    - If free disk space is lower than 20%, then VictoriaMetrics is unable to perform optimal background merge of the incoming data.
 This leads to increased number of data files on disk,